$2.7 Million Milestone Reached in Support of All Faiths Food Bank's Campaign Against Summer Hunger

-The Board of Directors of Gulf Coast Community Foundation (Gulf Coast) has awarded All Faiths Food Bank a $30,000 grant from the Gould Family Trust Foundation to support the 2025 Campaign Against Summer Hunger.
-Since 2014, together with its donors, Gulf Coast has provided over $2.7 million in support to All Faiths Food Bank’s Campaign Against Summer Hunger.
+Our Board of Directors has awarded All Faiths Food Bank a $30,000 grant from the Gould Family Trust Foundation to support the 2025 Campaign Against Summer Hunger.
+Since 2014, together with its donors, we have provided over $2.7 million in support to All Faiths Food Bank’s Campaign Against Summer Hunger.

 "Gulf Coast’s pivotal partnership with All Faiths Food Bank and their Campaign Against Summer Hunger has transformed the way nutritious meals are provided to our region’s children in the summer months,” said Gulf Coast’s President | CEO Phillip Lanham.
 "With enhanced summer feeding programs, creating a collaborative distribution to reach children where they are, and steadfast donor support, the Campaign Against Summer Hunger shows the value of a long-term, effective collaboration between a community foundation and a non-profit organization.”